Nilgai: Distribution and habitat

-The nilgai is endemic to the Indian subcontinent: major populations occur in India and Nepal; and in Pakistan in border areas.
+The nilgai is endemic to the Indian subcontinent; major populations occur in India, Nepal, and border areas of Pakistan.

 Significant numbers occur in the Terai lowlands in the foothills of the Himalayas; it is abundant across northern India.
 It prefers areas with short bushes and scattered trees in scrub forests and grassy plains.
 They are common in agricultural lands, but hardly occur in dense woods.
-In southern Texas, it roams in the prairies, scrub forests and oak forests.
-It is a generalist animal—it can adapt to a variety of habitats.
+It is a generalist animal; it can adapt to a variety of habitats.
 Though sedentary and less dependent on water, nilgai may desert their territories if all water sources in and around it dry up.

-Territories in Texas are 0.6 to 8.1 sqkm large.
+Population densities show great geographical variation across India.
+Density can be as low as 0.23 to 0.34 individuals per km^{2} in Indravati National Park. and 0.4 per km^{2} in the Pench Tiger Reserve, or as high as 6.6 to 11.36 per km^{2} in Ranthambhore National Park, and 7.0 individuals per km^{2} in Keoladeo National Park.
+Seasonal variations were noted in Bardiya National Park in a 1980 study; the density 3.2 per km^{2} during the dry season and 5 per km^{2} in April, the start of the dry season.

 The Indian population was estimated at one million in 2001.

-The population in Bangladesh was thought to be extinct, but some individuals from India and Nepal cross the border into the northwest of the country.
+The population in Bangladesh was thought to be extinct, but some individuals from India and Nepal have crossed the border into the northwest of the country.
+Historic notes mention nilgai in southern India, but these may have been feral:

-The nilgai were first introduced to Texas in 1924, by Caesar Kleberg, onto a 6000 acre ranch near the Norias Division of the King Ranch, one of the largest ranches in the world.
-The feral population saw a spurt toward the latter part of the 1940s, and gradually spread out to adjoining ranches.